FarmLink-tn/website/README.md

 When Composer dependencies (and therefore PHPMailer) are missing, the code automatically falls back to PHP's native `mail()` function with the same headers and sanitized envelope handling.

+## Merge conflict handling

+The files that power configuration loading and contact email delivery are shared between the legacy root endpoints and the dynamic application.
+They tend to change together in this branch, so a [.gitattributes](.gitattributes) policy forces Git to keep this branch's versions during merges.
+This prevents repeated manual resolutions for:

+- `agrimate-website/server/contact.php`
+- `agrimate-website/server/contact_mailer.php`
+- `agrimate-website/server/config_loader.php`
+- `server/contact.php`
+- `server/contact_mailer_legacy.php`
+- `server/config.php`

+If the base branch evolves those files independently, pull the latest main branch, reconcile the differences locally, and update the list so future merges stay clean.

 ## Spinning the site into a standalone repository

 If you need to promote the dynamic website into its own Git project without losing history: